farlee2121/clj-recipe/doc/duck.md

 I suppose I could define the function specs in a way that they can be applied to arbitrary functions later
 - OPT: bind the keys to a symbol and apply them later using `s/fdef`
-- OPT: build each spec into a macro so I can call it on arbirary symbols later
+- OPT: build each spec into a macro so I can call it on arbitrary symbols later

 ## Datomic learnings